Yoav666s/dnd-wiki/collections/_classes/nornfeld/warlock/the-forgotten.md

 # Possession
 Starting at 1st level, your patron infuses with your body.
 As an action, you can allow him to possess you, creating a [[fog cloud]] centered on yourself.
 For one minute, you gain a flying speed of 60 feet and can cast [[Scorching Ray]] at second level once per turn as an action for the duration, a number of times equal to your charisma modifier, without expending spell slots.
 After this ends, you gain one level of exhaustion.

-When taking a short rest, you may remove one level of exhaustion instead of recovering expended spell slots.

 Once you use this feature, you can’t use it again until you finish a short or long rest.

+Additionally, when taking a short rest, you may remove one level of exhaustion instead of recovering expended spell slots.

 # Sickly Aid
 Starting at 1st level, your patron enhances your magic when you are weak.
 When you have at least one level of exhaustion, you gain the following benefits: